 Alpine Ascents is an extraordinary expedition and training program.
 Our guides, shared a strong ability to transfer their knowledge of mountaineering to members of the expedition.
 I have worked with a number of instructors and trainers during my time as a Navy SEAL and Cecelia is one of the best hands-on teachers I have ever worked with. - Erica.

-Our first 6 days are usually spent on Mt.
-Baker or Eldorado, and then we move to a rock training area (generally Leavenworth, WA) and afterwards we plunge deep into the Cascades range for a final summit attempt.
-This program will include 2 challenging summit attempts on varying terrain.
-This course serves as a prerequisite for many of Alpine Ascents' intermediate level climbs and is a stepping stone for more technically difficult mountains.Course Objectives
+Our first six days are usually spent on Mt.
+Baker or Eldorado Peak, and then we move to a rock training area (generally Leavenworth, Wash.).
+Then we plunge deep into the Cascades Range for a final summit attempt.
+This program will include two challenging summit attempts on varying terrain.
+This course serves as a prerequisite for many of Alpine Ascents' intermediate-level climbs and is a stepping stone to more technically difficult climbs.

 - Glacier travel